Tempo and modes of cultural evolution in the complex display of the superb lyrebird

 Project leader: Dr Anastasia Dalziell

-Collaborators: A/Prof Justin Welbergen, Prof Kris French
+Collaborators: Prof Justin Welbergen, Prof Kris French

 Support: University of Wollongong Vice-chancellor's postdoctoral research fellowship to Dalziell (start 2017)